-Building design, construction management and surveying
+Building design, construction management and surveying research

 The construction industry has been criticised for not being good enough.
 Whether that's not doing the right things, delivering the right products, or being too slow and expensive.
 But modern construction is complex – with hybrid technology, and current management approaches that are inadequate.